 The Bricolab is a space for creation and making of all kinds located in the Department of Communication at the UdeM that aims to encourage a variety of research-creation approaches.
 It equally supports activities using digital fabrication (e.g. Arduinos), experimentation with new forms of storytelling (e.g. VR), or more traditional crafts like sewing, for example.
-The open house is Thursday September 26, 1pm – 5pm. bricolab.org Facebook (/bricolabmtl) Some of the equipment available: 2 3D printers (Ultimaker 2 & Zortrax) 3D scanning machine Vinyl cutter Sewing maching Embroidery machine Oculus Rift GoPro Fusion iMacs, Macbook, large computer screens Arduino, Raspberry Pi, MakeyMakey Various electronic tools (soldering, etc.) Arts & crafts supplies Projector and TV screen
+It renforces practices of active pedagogy, prototyping and l spéculation, critical making, and DIY projects.
+We had an open house is on Thursday September 26, 1pm – 5pm. bricolab.org Facebook (/bricolabmtl) Some of the equipment available: 2 3D printers (Ultimaker 2 & Zortrax) 3D scanning machine Vinyl cutter Sewing maching Embroidery machine Oculus Rift GoPro Fusion iMacs, Macbook, large computer screens Arduino, Raspberry Pi MakeyMakey Various electronic tools (soldering, etc.) Arts & crafts supplies Projector and TV screen

 I’m working on my high-tech paper book this summer, and took some time to go to the national archives in Ottawa and see what I could glean from historical documents.
 Considering the secretive nature of security printing, I had no idea what to expect in terms of what would even be available, but it turned out there was a lot of full of useful info in the form of correspondence, agreements, requests for tenders, and other such materials, which provided clues on the production of money, banknotes and bonds, passports, and stamps.